-In the next academic year, GRI proposes to
+In the next academic year, GRI proposes to:

-- Implement National Education Policy 2020 with reference to the vision and mission of GRI. - Offer more vocational programmes to promote skill-based employment among rural youth. - Establish a full-fledged Placement Cell with Placement Officer and Soft Skill Trainers. - Conduct skill based short term training on the campus / off the campus for the literate and semi literates - Create advanced research centres on par with institutions of national importance. - Inter-network GRI with national and international institutions and industries for academic and research collaboration. - Sign MoU with International and National Institutions and Agencies for collaborative academic and research tie-ups. - Promote consultancy services through inter and intra disciplinary based research. - Promote intelligent property rights of GRI through patents and high quality research publications. - Augment infrastructure facilities for teaching and research. - Create virtual social science laboratory to promote fieldbased research and extension. - Strengthen the activities of Unnat Bharat Abhiyan to achieve sustainable development goals.
+- Implement National Education Policy 2020 during 2023-24 with reference to the vision and mission of GRI. - Conduct faculty development programme on NEP-2020 and its implementation at GRI. - Prepare SSR and submit GRI data forNAAC 4th Cycle accreditation. - Creation of discipline wise incubation centres to cater the need and support for emerging entrepreneurs. - Mobilize more funds from Government and Non Government agencies for research and development. - Strengthen the alumni network and support. - Conduct skill based short term training on the campus / off the campus for the literate and semi literates - Create advanced research centres on par with institutions of national importance. - Inter-network GRI with national and international institutions and industries for academic and research collaboration. - Sign MoU with International and National Institutions and Agencies for collaborative academic and research tie-ups. - Promote consultancy services through inter and intra disciplinary based research. - Augment infrastructure facilities for teaching and research. - Create virtual social science laboratory to promote field based research and extension.

-- Develop computerized PBAS system for GRI. - Develop and institutionalize Learning Management System (LMS) - Develop integrated all-in-one Management Information System (MIS) for consistent data access. - Strengthen networking with NGOs and Governmental organizations.
+- Develop computerized PBASfor GRI. - Develop and institutionalize Learning Management System (LMS) - Develop integrated all-in-one Management Information System (MIS) for consistent data access. - Strengthen networking with NGOs and Governmental organizations - Ensure cent percent student registration inABC portal